-- (1) A lessor mustshall, within 7 28 days of the date on which the lease is entered into, notify the Registrar of the identity of the lessee and provide any other details the Registrar requires. - (2) If the lessor fails to comply with paragraph (1), then: - (a) the lessor commits an offence against this Law.; - (b) the lessee may terminate the lease at any time after the 7 days without the need for prior notice; - (c) the lessee may recover from the lessor any loss the lessee suffers from the lease not remaining in force; and - (d) the lessee is not liable to the lessor for any loss suffered by the lessor as a result of the termination, but remains liable for rent for the period before the termination and for any breach of the lease committed before the termination. - (3) A lessor complies with paragraph (1) if the lease is lodged for registration, in registrable form, within 7 28 days of the date on which the lease was signed by all parties to it.
+- (1) A lessor shall, within 28 days of the date on which the lease is entered into, notify the Registrar of the identity of the lessee and provide any other details the Registrar requires. - (2) If the lessor fails to comply with paragraph (1), then:

+the lessor commits an offence against this Law.

+(3) A lessor complies with paragraph (1) if the lease is lodged for registration, in registrable form, within 28 days of the date on which the lease was signed by all parties to it.